architxt.tree#

 Delete an element from the tree at the specified position pos.

-If the parent tree becomes empty after the deletion, recursively deletes the parent node.
+If the parent tree becomes empty after the deletion, parent nodes are recursively deleted.

 Parameters: